-- (3) Exiting the Examination Mode by Connecting to another Calculator - 1.
-On the calculator that is in the Examination Mode (Calculator A), enter the Link mode and then press F4 (CABLE) F2 (3PIN). - 2.
-Use the optionally available SB-62 cable1 to connect Calculator A to another calculator that is not in the Examination Mode (Calculator B). - 1 Included with the calculator in some areas.
+- (3) Exiting an Examination Mode by Connecting to another Calculator - 1.
+On the calculator that is in an Examination Mode (Calculator A), enter the Link mode and then press [F4] (CABLE) [F2] (3PIN). - 2.
+Use the optionally available SB-62 cable1 to connect Calculator A to another calculator that is not in an Examination Mode (Calculator B). - 1 Included with the calculator in some areas.